Frank705/yogacompass/index.md

 ## Welcome to the yoga online technique navigator

 The Yoga Compass is a web assistant for yoga teachers and self practise.
+Several techniques have to be sequenced properly, to capture the traditional spirit in a modern yoga class format.

 Ethical Reflections (step 1) | Dynamic Sequences (stept 2) | Energyflow Meditation (stept 3)
 ------------ | ------------- | -------------